Fifth Generation

 8. She was heavily involved in the Lincoln's Older Womens League (OWL) and was their Publicity Chairman from 1981 to 1982; Vice-Chairman from 1982 to 1983; and Chairman from 1983 to 1984.

-She was listed on the 1930 Federal Census as living at Ohio Township, , Franklin County, Kansas, USA on April 2, 1930.
-86
+• She was listed on the 1930 Federal Census as living at Ohio Township, , Franklin County, Kansas, United States on 2 April 1930.
+97

 Members of her class included Bert Binkley, Jr., Paul K. Clayton, Mary Margaret Wemmer, Vera Rose Demoret, Kathern Louise Berger, Twila Grace Neely, Hadley E. McKay, Jr., Hazel Marie Perry, Rose Marie Affolter, David W. Brown, Elmer E. Stinebaugh, Jr., Jerry J. Hobbs, Rex L. Vallier, and Lauretta Pierce.